riebl/vanetza/docs/recipes/autotalks-sdk-build.md

 ### Compiling for Craton
 We assume you have copy of the Vanetza repository in your home directory at `$HOME`.
 Furthermore, there should be a symbolic link named `autotalks_craton_api` in your home directory, that links to the root of Craton SDK (the directory where the API is compiled).
+If you have Poky toolchain installed in other directory than /opt/poky-craton2/4.0.1 (e.g. /tools/gcc/arm/new_toolchain as suggested by Autotalks), change the path in cmake/Toolchain-Autotalks-Craton.cmake.
 Create a build directory and tell CMake to use the cross-compiler installed on your machine and to look up additional dependencies in `vanetza-deps`:

     :::shell